sagnik6969/obsidian/Programming notes/Leravel/Testing.md

 `use Illuminate\Foundation\Testing\RefreshDatabase;` => trait
 `use RefreshDatabase;`

-> note this will remove all the data from database. so make sure to use seperate database for testing.
+> note this will remove all the data from database. so make sure to use separate database for testing.

 ### Sqlite
 1. it is a small filesystem based database.